KaranChandekar/My100DaysOfCode/Day67/Day67.md

-# Day 65
+# Day 67

-Half done my Newsletter-Signup project!
+Completed Newsletter-Signup project!

 ## what I did today,

- - today I half done my Newsletter-Signup project
+ - today completely done with my Newsletter-Signup project
  - creating this with node.js, express.js, request and APIs

 ## about me